univac-os/calculator-behavior/multiplication.md

   and I press "positive number"
   and till I press "equals"

-  Then I see the "multipled value with last sign stating operation taken" as the result
+  Then I see the "value with last sign stating operation taken" as the result